Bonds

 There are certain risks associated with investing in municipal bonds, and such debt securities may not be suitable for every investor.
 Investors should determine whether investing in such instruments is consistent with their financial circumstances, investment objectives, risk tolerance, tax status, and liquidity needs.
+Interest on municipal bonds is generally exempt from federal income tax; however, some bonds may be subject to the alternative minimum tax (AMT).
+Also, municipal bonds acquired in the secondary market at a discount may be subject to the market discount tax provisions, and therefore could give rise to taxable income.
 The yield offered by a municipal bond generally increases with the risk of the bond and the time to maturity.
-Municipal bonds are typically illiquid; therefore, it may be difficult to sell them prior to maturity.
 Municipal bonds are subject to interest rate risk, and a full return of principal investment is not guaranteed.

-Investors should review an issuer's offering documents, including the risk disclosures, before purchasing a bond.
+Investors should review all material information about the security available in the issuer's offering documents, including the risk disclosures, before purchasing a municipal bond.
 Some official statements and other issuer documents are available and free to the public through the Municipal Securities Rulemaking Board's online Electronic Municipal Market Access ("EMMA") system.

 By entering the Bonds section of the E*TRADE website you agree to the terms and conditions set forth in the E*TRADE Bond Resource Center User Agreement.